Savoring is one of the best ways to make happiness come back and last long.

 They are also chock-full of curiosity.
 And curiosity is crucial to success and happiness.

 So, become curious about yourself, and the trappings of your life.
-This meaning-making exercise is full of emotion-delight, excitement, wonderment.
+This meaning-making exercise is full of emotion-delight, excitement, and wonderment.

 Take, for instance, the furniture in your house.
 Over time, these objects have simultaneously been the backdrop and the witness to your conversations, moments of joy, sadness, and even solitude.